ICF Mentor Coaching

 Group Mentor Coaching Program Overview

 If you’re interested in learning in a collaborative environment and experiencing a range of coaching styles, Group Mentor Coaching might be just what you’re looking for!
-Group Mentoring cohorts are made up of no more than 6 participants.
+Group Mentoring cohorts take place on Zoom and are made up of no more than 6 participants.
 This allows for everyone to fully engage with the material and one another.
 The ICF requires 10 hours of live mentor coaching; this program provides you with 7 hours of group mentoring and 3 hours of 1:1 sessions.
 Here’s how it works:

 - Each participant receives 5 group sessions, four 90-min and one 60-min (7 hrs total) + 3 individual 60-min sessions (3 hrs total) over a 3-month period

-- Group sessions include peer coaching; feedback, reflections, and learning; and a discussion exploring the ICF Core Competencies
+- Group sessions include peer coaching or review of a pre-recorded session; feedback, reflections, and learning; and a discussion exploring the ICF Core Competencies

 - All group sessions must be attended live in order to receive credit